Dales

 0 R8 A4050 Edit Small

-This 18th century home was used for backdrop scenes in the series and has also famously been featured in many other well-known dramas and TV shows including Gentleman Jack, Mansfield Park, Peaky Blinders, Victoria and Antiques Roadshow.
+This 18th century home was used for backdrop scenes in the series and has also famously featured in many other well-known dramas and TV shows, including Gentleman Jack, Mansfield Park, Peaky Blinders and Victoria.
+Its award winning gardens and herbaceous borders are stunning in every season, while the house's interiors and charming teddy bear collection won't fail to impress.

 4